CHANGE MY LOCATION

 Exercise can give them the tools they need to navigate their way through many different situations in life.
 It is recommended that children six years of age and older spend 60 minutes a day engaged in physical activity.
 When you teach kids healthy habits from an early age, they are more likely to stick to these habits later in life.
 Children have a lot to gain from participating in team sports and group fitness activities.
 Here are some of the ways an active lifestyle can positively benefit children:

-Making Regular Exercise a Part of Your Life
+How to Make Regular Exercise a Part of Your Life

 Starting a fitness routine may seem overwhelming at first, but it’s easier than you think with a little dedication and some effort.

 Half the battle is deciding to make the change and sticking with that decision.
 The first step is the hardest but with perseverance and consistency comes change.
 Find something that you have never done before but always wanted to.
 Try reconnecting with a sport or fitness challenge you may have given up on in the past.
+Start with moderate physical activity and start building up your muscle strength and endurance.

 If you have children, try to get the whole family involved.
 Find local leagues and fitness centers near you and commit to a specific day or two dedicated to your fitness goals as a family.